 -

-The De La Roche women have an annual summer Georgian Bay tradition.
+A Métis family, the De La Roche women have an annual summer Georgian Bay tradition.
 Three retired sisters and their three grown daughters spend a week at the cottage drinking wine, reminiscing, and making plans for the future.
 But this summer is different.
 Deep-rooted secrets are revealed as the annual festivities become ones that nobody will ever forget.
 It is a play about family, relationships, work, aging, life, and the validity of ‘happily-ever-after.’

 -